 - They have at least one Jewish birth parent or have completed Jewish conversion through a recognized Jewish denomination.

-- If you are applying at age 17, you are not eligible for a trip unless you turn 18 before your trip departure date.
+- If you are applying at age 17, you are only eligible for a trip if you turn 18 before your trip departure date.

-- If you are turning 27 after May 1 for summer trips, or November 30 for winter trips, you may still be eligible to participate on a trip.
+- If you are turning 27 after May 5th for the summer trips, or November 30th for the winter trips, you are still eligible for the 22-26 age group

 - Must have graduated high school.